-As Half Term approaches, many of us will no doubt be feeling the pressure to devise activities which will keep our families amused, working out how to keep the troops happy and avoid that dreaded refrain of “I’m bored”.
+The summer holidays are a time when many of us will be feeling the pressure to devise activities that will keep our families amused.
+Working out how to keep the troops happy to avoid that dreaded refrain of “I’m bored!”.

-But the strain could be lifted, as Child Psychologist Dr Amanda Gummer reveals that boredom can actually be of benefit to a child’s imagination.
+The strain could be lifted, as child psychologist Dr Amanda Gummer reveals that boredom can actually be of benefit to a child’s imagination.

 Why are we scared of the word ‘bored’?